-Three middle school or higher courses in:
+- Three middle school or higher courses in

-- English language arts (ELA)
+- o English language arts (ELA)

-- Mathematics
+- o Mathematics

-- Science
+- o Science

-- Social studies
+- o Social studies

-- One of these courses must be, at a minimum, one-semester civics education course that includes the roles and responsibilities of federal, state and local governments; the structures and functions of the legislative, executive and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of the Confederation, the

-Declaration of Independence and the U.S. Constitution; Each student's performance on the statewide, standardized assessment in civics education required under s.
+One of these courses must be, at a minimum, one-semester civics education course that includes the roles and responsibilities of federal, state and local governments; the structures and functions of the legislative, executive and judicial branches of government; and the meaning and significance of historic documents, such as the Articles of the Confederation, the Declaration of Independence and the U.S. Constitution; Each student's performance on the statewide, standardized assessment in civics education required under s.
 1008.22, F.S., constitutes 30 percent of the final course grade; and